trentlarson/endorser-ch/README.md

 - 99 0 backup DB
+- 99 2 "Error: Signature invalid for JWT" pop-up on confirmations for JoinAction (although Tenure & Organization work OK)
 - 95 1 the number in the green result might not always be a JWT ID so we should label the entity type (to help with debugging) (eg. 11/9 Brandon 422 != 404)
   - ... and add confirmation IDs for confirmation claims
 - 95 1 Test: Did Kyle get any claims without a subject in on Nov 16? ... and does it give us a success if we do that?